Demystifying Bonds: Your Ultimate Handbook To Understanding Different Bond Types

 • Potential dilution of equity if the conversion occurs.

 How To Invest: Convertible bonds can be purchased through stock exchanges or bond brokers.
-They come with a predetermined conversion price and it is a fixed income investment.
-Be careful while investing as they tend to be more riskier or volatile.
+They have a predetermined conversion price and are a fixed-income investment.
+However, be careful when investing in convertible bonds, as they tend to be riskier or more volatile.

 Conclusion